librenms/librenms/doc/Developing/os/Settings.md

 a poller module will not work if it's corresponding discovery module is not enabled.

-You should avoid setting these to false the OS definitions unless it has a significant negative impact on polling.
+You should avoid setting these to false in the OS definitions unless it has a significant negative impact on polling.
 Setting modules in the definition reduces user control of modules.